 The therapy team work closely with teaching and residential staff and provide postural management programmes that are applied across all settings.
 They also liaise closely with local authority community therapists to ensure continuity across all areas, particularly with regard to wheelchair seating and moving and handling difficulties.
 There is hoisting available in all areas to support the students with their manual handling needs and transfers.

 We are responsive to changing needs.
 Staff carry out risk assessments and review them regularly to ensure that individual needs are met in a safe manner.
 Staff have a good awareness of specialist technology and equipment and we regularly carry out assessments with other agencies who provide specialist equipment.
 Close working with St Rose’s speech and language therapists ensures we meet students’ needs in a holistic way.

 Many of the children and students at St. Rose’s will require medical input and surgery as a result of their physical disabilities and staff work closely with families and hospital therapists to ensure that rehabilitation programmes are carried out post-surgery.

-St. Rose’s is fully wheelchair accessible with many excellent facilities on-site, including the hydrotherapy pool, sensory room, sensory garden, trampoline and extensive grounds.
+St. Rose’s and St Martin’s is fully wheelchair accessible with many excellent facilities on-site, including the hydrotherapy pool, sensory room, sensory garden, trampoline and extensive grounds.
 We have our own wheelchair accessible vehicles and frequently take children and students out in the local community and beyond.
-St Rose’s also takes part in on-site, local and regional sporting activities and galas.
+St Rose’s and St Martin’s also takes part in on-site, local and regional sporting activities and galas.
 These challenges help to motivate children and students to achieve greater independence.